 Rachel Berry's nose job

 Glee might be a poorly written, pandering, and completely infuriating show, but it remains to be the only mainstream TV show today with a lead female character who is open about her Jewish identity.
 The topic of this week's episode, "Born this Way," was about Jewish women and nose jobs.
 In the episode, stereotypical Jewish girl Rachel Berry, played by Lea Michele, considers getting a nose job.
-You can watch the episode below, or on Hulu.
+You can watch the episode on Hulu.

 Here are some key quotes from the episode: